EMOTIONAL WELLNESS

 7. Forge a positive partnership with your doctor

 In addition to applying confidence to your everyday life, consider how it might relate to your MG management, too.
-Mike says he has built confidence in discussions with his doctor by being diligent in what he wants to achieve, sometimes by writing topics down ahead of time.
+Michael says he has built confidence in discussions with his doctor by being diligent in what he wants to achieve, sometimes by writing topics down ahead of time.
 Taking steps as simple as that might be what you need to feel comfortable at your doctor visits in general.
 Courtney, for instance, says she feels confident advocating for herself with her neurologist.
 If you’re struggling to build confidence in interactions with your doctor, consider revisiting options for building your healthcare team to find a better fit.

 InArticle/10-In-Article_TipsToBuildConfidence-savor